Stephen Shore: Early years

+Through John Coplans' Jawlensky and the Serial Image and by spending time at the John Gibson Gallery he got acquainted with conceptual works that used photography by Christo, Richard Long, Peter Hutchinson and Dennis Oppenheim.

+His early conceptual sequences of black and white photographs originated in 1969 and 1970.
+They were shown at his first solo exhibition in1971 at the Metropolitan Museum of Art in New York City, making him the first living photographer to be exhibited there.

+American Surfaces

 Shore then embarked on a series of cross-country road trips, making "on the road" photographs of American and Canadian landscapes.
 In 1972, he made the journey from Manhattan to Amarillo, Texas, that provoked his interest in color photography.
 Viewing the streets and towns he passed through, he conceived the idea to photograph them in color, first using 35 mm hand-held camera and then a 4×5" view camera before finally settling on the 8×10 format.
 The change to a large format camera is believed to have happened because of a conversation with John Szarkowski.
 In 1974 a National Endowment for the Arts (NEA) grant funded further work, followed in 1975 by a Guggenheim Fellowship.

 Along with others, especially William Eggleston, Shore is recognized as one of the leading photographers who established color photography as an art form.
 His book Uncommon Places (1982) was influential for new color photographers of his own and later generations.
 Photographers who have acknowledged his influence on their work include Nan Goldin, Andreas Gursky, Martin Parr, Joel Sternfeld and Thomas Struth.

 Shore photographed fashion stories for Another Magazine, Elle, Daily Telegraph and many others.
 Commissioned by Italian brand Bottega Veneta, he photographed socialite Lydia Hearst, filmmaker Liz Goldwyn and model Will Chalker for the brand's spring/summer 2006 advertisements.

 Shore has been the director of the photography department at Bard College since 1982.

 His American Surfaces series, a travel diary made between 1972 and 1973 with photographs of "friends he met, meals he ate, toilets he sat on", was not published until 1999, then again in 2005.

-In recent years, Shore has been working in Israel, the West Bank, and Ukraine.